Pavel401/DartFlix/README.md

 - Content Based Recommender System recommends movies similar to the movie user likes and analyses the sentiments on the reviews given by the user for that movie.

-- The details of the movies(title, genre, runtime, rating, poster, etc) are fetched using an API created in this project using Flask and Machine learning, https://enage22.herokuapp.com/getmovie/<MovieName> and https://www.themoviedb.org/documentation/api, and using the IMDB id of the movie in the API, I did web scraping to get the reviews given by the user in the IMDB site using `beautifulsoup4` and performed sentiment analysis on those reviews.
+- The details of the movies(title, genre, runtime, rating, poster, etc) are fetched using an API created in this project using Flask and Machine learning, https://enage22.herokuapp.com/ and https://www.themoviedb.org/documentation/api, and using the IMDB id of the movie in the API, I did web scraping to get the reviews given by the user in the IMDB site using `beautifulsoup4` and performed sentiment analysis on those reviews.It uses recommendations fetched from api made by me https://enage22.herokuapp.com/.

 - There is a Movie search feature which will show all the recommended movies from the movies name.